anaczq/anaczq/README.md

 - 👀 I’m interested in a lot of things like human behaviour, robotics, computer science, art, music, app development, AI...
 - 🌱 I’m currently learning flutter development, machine learning, traditional chinese medicine, neurobiology and a few other things...
 - 💞️ I’m looking to collaborate on everything that seems interesting
-- 📫 How to reach me anaquiroz@theoutsiderhub.fun
+- 📫 How to reach me anaquiroz@theoutsiderhub.fun / Instagram: @anaczq / tiktok: @anacarolinazq / linkedin /in/anacarolinazq
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I know how to tie a knot with my tongue and even tho i am a neuroscientist, i like wichcraft stuff and i do believe in God